PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed archiveJob to delete downstream jobs in small chunks
   * changed for JEDI merging
   * fixed error message in TA
   * changed pilotRetry to propagate changes to JEDI